VIJAY-ANAND-333/Terraform-Ansible-Automation/README.md

 # Dynamic AWS EC2 Provisioning with Terraform and Ansible

-Automated provisioning of an AWS EC2 instance with EBS storage and configuration of a web server stack.
+Fully automated EC2 setup with EBS storage and a web server stack, integrated with Terraform and Ansible.

 ## Overview
-- **Terraform**: Provisions an EC2 instance with dynamic inputs (region, SSH key, instance name) and attaches an EBS volume for scalable storage.
+- **Terraform**: Provisions an AWS EC2 instance with dynamic inputs (region, SSH key, instance name) and an EBS volume, then triggers Ansible automatically.
-- **Ansible**: Configures the server with Docker, Docker Compose, Nginx, and Certbot, ready for web app deployment.
+- **Ansible**: Configures Docker, Docker Compose, Nginx, and Certbot using an inventory file updated by Terraform.
-- **Purpose**: Streamlines server setup for rapid, repeatable deployments.
+- **Purpose**: End-to-end automation for rapid, scalable web server deployment.

 ## Tech Stack
 - Terraform